How Trainertext Works

 The solution is visual phonics

-Over the past 10 years we have developed a process we call the trainertext visual phonics (TVP).
+Over the past 10 years, we have developed a process we call trainertext visual phonics (TVP).
 It is unique in the world at the moment, but in time it will be the way anyone learns to read, because it is just easier.

 Trainertext has the letters with our visual phonics characters floating above each word.
-Let’s have a look at gas-has-was again to see how it works.
+Let’s have a look at move-love-cove, to see how it works.

 Instead of repeated moments of failure the child consistently succeeds and that inevitably helps with their attitude and self-esteem.